wangjr03/PPI-based_prediction_enh_gene_links/README.md

 	**Outputs**: a trained model stored in pickle format and a text summary of cross-validation results.<br>
 	**Command line usage**: python ProTECT.py -o `<output directory>`

-6. For genome-wide applications, users should provide the potential enhancer-promoter interactions.
+6. For genome-wide applications, users should provide the potential enhancer-promoter pairs.
 A recommended method is to use the bedtools window function.
 Following is an example: bedtools window -a <promoter annotation> -b <enhancer annotation> -w <maximum distance between the enhancer and the promoter> > <outputpath of potential enhancer-promoter interactions>.
 To generate the feature matrix based on individual TF-TF pairs on these potential pairs, we can repeat step 2 and the output is the desired feature matrix (raw feature matrix).

 7. Reformat_feature_predict.py: This script uses the trained random forest model to predict significant enhancer-promoter interactions from the whole pool.
 This script has two major steps.
 The first step aims to reformat the TF-level PPI feature matrix generated in step 5 into the module-level PPI features defined by step 4.
-The second step takes the reformatted feature matrix as input and assigns a probability to each enhancer-promoter interaction using the training random forest model.<br>
+The second step takes the reformatted feature matrix as input and assigns a probability to each enhancer-promoter interaction using the trained random forest model.<br>
 	**Inputs**: the TF-level PPI feature matrix generated in step 5.<br>
 	**Outputs**: the reformatted feature matrix defined by feature engineering procedures in step 4 and a file containing the predictive probability for each potential enhancer-promoter interaction.<br>
 	**Command line usage**: python Reformat_feature.py -i `<path to the raw feature matrix>`